markkukuismin/gap-com/README.md

 [1] 0.9942448
 ```

-Now also available parallel.
-Parallel computing is usefull when the number of parameters increas:
+# Parallel computing

+We provide an implementation which uses parallel computing.
+We recommend to use it when the number of variables is large:

 ```r
 L = huge.generator(d = 1000, n = 500, graph = "cluster", g = 7)